 Either way, the percentage of underachievers will reduce to below 10%, which was your original objective.

 Fortunately, these days, project management is a well defined discipline – why would you even want to reinvent it?

 It makes sense to get the most from your largest group of people, the 70% that fall into the average performer category.
-Clearly this is where you will get your best bang-for-buck.
+Clearly, this is where you will get your best bang for your buck.

 Help your 70% of average team members perform better by supporting them better.
 These folks aren’t bad people, they’re not incompetent, they’re not lazy, they’re not malevolent, they are… average!

 The goal is to lift employee performance through empowerment.
 Empowerment comes from competency and enablement.
 To achieve this, two factors are required:

 - Delegation: Leaders delegate decision-making and execution down to the lowest level possible, and

 - Resourcing: Leaders equip employees with the skills and knowledge, resources and tools necessary to make good decisions.